mdn-pent/ctf-writeups/README.md

 ## Hacking Zettelkasten

 This repository contains personal writeups and notes from various Capture The Flag platforms and vulnerable machines.
-All solutions are written for educational purposes, can include flags or sensitive content.
+All solutions are written for educational purposes, can include sensitive content.

 ### Platforms
 -TryHackMe (THM)\